c4tom/DreamDevBox/docs/examples/setup-laravel.rst

 +--------------+--------------------------+-------------+------------+---------------------------------------------------+

 .. note::
-   * Inside the Devilbox PHP container, projects are always in ``/shared/httpd/``.
+   * Inside the DreamDevBox PHP container, projects are always in ``/shared/httpd/``.
-   * On your host operating system, projects are by default in ``./data/www/`` inside the Devilbox git directory.
+   * On your host operating system, projects are by default in ``./data/www/`` inside the DreamDevBox git directory.
 This path can be changed via :ref:`env_httpd_datadir`.

 Walk through